 The vinegar is rich in minerals, acids, and the right components to treat damaged hair.
 It is one of the best home remedies for scalp strength and to bring back the lost hair shine.

 Top 5 Benefits of apple cider vinegar for hair

 - The acidic and pH levels present in apple cider vinegar help to treat brittle, frizzy, and dull hair.
 As soon as you get your hair in contact with apple vinegar, the pH levels get balanced and help in making the hair alkaline.

 - The antimicrobial properties act as a medication on the scalp for itchiness and other infections on the scalp skin.
 The bacteria growth of fungi on the scalp is also treated with the apple cider vinegar application.

-- There are also positive claims of apple cider vinegar containing vitamin C and B. Some studies also claimed that the vinegar contains alpha-hydroxyl acid that helps to treat scalp skin and works as an anti-inflammatory to treat dandruff.
+- There are also positive claims of apple cider vinegar containing vitamins C and B. Some studies also claimed that the vinegar contains alpha-hydroxyl acid that helps to treat scalp skin and works as an anti-inflammatory to treat dandruff.

 - Apple cider vinegar is also known to remove dead pores and skin from the scalp promoting hair re-growth.
 The acidic values in the vinegar clarify the scalp ad exfoliates it.
 As a result, the blood circulation of the hair follicles improves.

 - Apple cider vinegar is the most cost-effective solution to treat your hair.
 It doesn’t cost you as much as your other chemical-based products or salon treatments.

 How often should you use apple cider vinegar on your hair?